casperleerink/cleerink/posts/from-design-to-tailwind.md

 ## The Gap in Dev Resources

-I’ve consumed a lot of high-quality tutorials on TailwindCSS, [shadcn/ui](https://ui.shadcn.com/), and similar stacks.
+I’ve consumed many high-quality tutorials on TailwindCSS, [shadcn/ui](https://ui.shadcn.com/), and similar stacks.
 While they do a great job teaching how to build UI components or pages from scratch, they often overlook a key real-world scenario: **working from an existing Figma design**.

 Instead of inventing components in isolation, you’re implementing something that already exists — and that comes with very different constraints.